chadgauth/gpt-code-review-action/README.md

 ### Limitations

-Currently, only the first 4000 characters are sent due to OpenAI's limitations.
+Currently, the first 450000 characters are sent due to OpenAI's limitations (estimated 128k context).
 Later, we will send the text in chunks, and each part will be reviewed separately.

 ## Contributing